 More than 2.5 billion people from Indigenous Peoples and local communities live on and manage more than 50% of the world’s land area through customary or traditional systems, including some of the most important and biodiverse forest areas in the world.
 Despite existing laws that secure their rights, they have formal legal ownership of only 10% of this land, with some degree of government-recognised management rights over an additional 8%.

 When indigenous and local community rights are not recognised by governments or are insecure, poverty, environmental degradation, and conflict result.
 Moreover, these rights are often contested, leading to human rights abuses and conflict between communities, and with governments, companies, and immigrant settlers.
-A chronically unmet need for financial and technical assistance has hindered progress on human rights, sustainable development, agriculture, forest conservation, and climate change.
+A chronically unmet need for financial and technical assistance has hindered progress on human rights, sustainable development, agriculture, forest conservation, and responding to climate change.
 Moreover, it constrains the ability of the international community to achieve the Sustainable Development Goals (SDGs), and the targets of the Paris Agreement on climate change.

 Global leaders from all sectors are increasingly aware that tenure security is a prerequisite for achieving national and international goals for forest governance, food security, climate mitigation, economic development, and human rights.
+This can only happen if sufficient funding is available to indigenous communities and organisations, to support initiatives that will concretely advance their land rights.

 New opportunities to increase the land and resources owned and managed by Indigenous Peoples and local communities are being made possible by improved technology for mapping and land demarcation, implementation of international and national human rights frameworks, and growing consensus behind evidence of the tangible social, environmental, climate, and economic benefits associated with collective ownership of resources.
 Never before have so many stakeholders been aligned to this common agenda.
-This alignment is creating a unique opportunity to secure the fundamental rights and livelihoods of millions of the world’s poorest and most marginalised women and men, whist simultaneously achieving global climate, environmental, and sustainable investment goals.
+This alignment creates a unique opportunity to secure the fundamental rights and livelihoods of millions of the world’s poorest and most marginalised women and men, whist simultaneously achieving global climate, environmental, and sustainable investment goals.